Chris-N-K/napari-time-series-plotter/README.md

 ## Description
 Napari-time_series_plotter (TSP) is a plugin for the `napari` ndimensional image viewer.

-TSP adds live plotting of time-resolved images to napari.
-With the TSPExplorer widget, you can select and visualize pixel/voxel or ROI mean values from one or multiple image layers as intensity-over-time line plots.
-The first image dimension is handled as time.
+**TSP** adds live plotting of time-resolved images to napari.
+You can select and visualize pixel/voxel or ROI mean values from one or multiple image layers as intensity-over-time line plots (The first image dimension is handled as time) and save the figures or the underlying time series data as CSV file.
 TSP supports 3D to nD images (3D: t+2D, nD: t+nD).

-The TSPExplorer offers three different plotting modes: Voxel, Shapes, Points --> Voxel mode offers live plotting while moving the cursor over an image layer --> Shapes mode offers shape-based ROI plotting the ROI combination method can be one of [Mean, Median, STD, Sum, Min, Max]; multiple ROIs can be plotted simultaneously
+**Plotting** is handeled by the `Explorer` widget, it offers three different plotting modes: Voxel, Shapes, Points
+<br>--> Voxel mode offers live plotting while moving the cursor over an image layer
+<br>--> Shapes mode offers shape-based ROI plotting the ROI combination method can be one of [Mean, Median, STD, Sum, Min, Max]; multiple ROIs can be plotted simultaneously
---> Points mode offers simultaneous, point-based plotting of multiple voxels
+<br>--> Points mode offers simultaneous, point-based plotting of multiple voxels

-You can modify and save the plots through the canvas toolbar.
+<br>You can modify and save the plots through the canvas toolbar.
-Plotting powered by `napari-matplotlib`.
+<br>Plotting powered by `napari-matplotlib`.

+**Viewing** the time series as a table is handled by the `Inspector` widget.
+You can load the data you've plotted and inspect the single time point values of each selection.
+The columns are named like the plots in the `Explorer`.
+You can copy the whole tabe or a selection to the clipboard or directly expot it to a CSV file to save the time series.

 ----------------------------------